 While in the process of opening the first permanent venue in London, we are now working to secure expert support to create a Tool kit for the national and international replication and expansion of Mother House Studios.

 The project enables us to foster wider cultural development and economic benefits in the area where the Mother House operates.
-In the long-term, the project demonstrates the potential to benefit the well-being of female artists by enabling them to make work during pregnancy and motherhood, sustaining their artistic identity and confidence, and access a supportive peer community, in turn developing healthy families and young people.
+In the long-term, the project demonstrates the potential to benefit the well-being of artists by enabling them to make work during pregnancy and motherhood, sustaining their artistic identity and confidence, and access a supportive peer community, in turn developing healthy families and young people.

 Would like to contribute to this important initiative?

-If you would like to be part of the future plans for a Mother House studios without borders contact us at email@example.com
+If you would like to be part of the future plans for Mother House studios without borders contact us at email@example.com